bitcoin-computer/docs/start.md

 ## Run the Tests

 The easiest way to get started is to run the tests.
-If you get an error have a look here.
+If you get an error, have a look here.

 ```shell
 git clone git@github.com:bitcoin-computer/bitcoin-computer-lib.git